Georgia Dominates Florida State in Historic Orange Bowl Win

 It’s up for debate how different things would’ve been for the Seminoles with Fiske, Jared Verse, Keon Coleman, Trey Benson and others, but Norvell said he didn’t want the final score of the Orange Bowl to be what defined this FSU team.

 “Ultimately, this team did all that I asked them to, and they’re forever champions,” Norvell said.
-“We went 13 weeks throughout this season, and it’s a physical task, especially with what we faced and winning every one of them and rising up, guys that played hurt, guys that played through every different piece of adversity that could be thrown at them.
+“We went 13 weeks throughout this season, and it’s a physical task, especially with what we faced and winning every one of them and rising up, guys that played hurt, guys that played through every different piece of adversity that might be thrown at them.

 “When you overcome that and still have a little — still have the disappointment of not getting to compete for it all, I think that definitely affected some of our situation.”